Skip to content

 Environmental Concerns.
 Digital privacy.
 Rights and responsibilities.
 How an individual can remain ethical and true to themselves whilst also striving for success.

-This new Masters degree is focused on encouraging more ethical thinking within the communications professions.
+This Masters degree is focused on encouraging more ethical thinking within the communications professions.
 With placements and other work-like experience opportunities in non-profits, agencies and ethically-minded businesses, you can develop the practical expertise needed to create innovative and thoughtful media content.

 By fostering an understanding of key social debates surrounding sustainability, equality, inclusivity and political decision-making, this course will develop the reflective skills that employers tell us are so important for success in the modern workplace.